redFrik/udk13-Remote_control/udk150430/README.md

 remote sc server
 --

-just like you played sound on you local server (s - compare s.boot), you can play at other servers if you know the network address (IP) of the server. to test the code below you will need two or more computers running supercollider connected to the same network (same wifi for example).
+above you played all sound on your default local server `s` (compare `s.boot`), in supercollider you can also play sound on other remote servers if you know the network address (IP). to test the code below you will need two or more computers running supercollider connected to the same network (same wifi for example).

 ```
 s.reboot    //reboot your local server

-//find out the ip of the other computer (osx - see under system preferences / network)
+//find out the IP address of the other computer (osx - see under system preferences / network)

 f= Server(\f, NetAddr("192.168.43.132", 57110)).makeWindow  //here add the ip of the other computer
 f.boot